Hamed Modibo Diallo

-Career

-Professional
+Club career

 Born in Zahia, Ivory Coast, Diallo began his career in France, initially in the youth academy of Le Havre, and later playing for Laval, Amiens, Angers, as well as with Al Rayyan in Qatar, Hammarby in Sweden, Turris in Italy, and Excelsior Virton in Belgium.
 He was the top scorer in the French Ligue 2 twice: in 1999 with Laval, and in 2002 with Amiens.
+He acquired French nationality by naturalization on 22 July 1999.

 Diallo came to the United States in 2007 to play for Rochester Raging Rhinos in the USL First Division.
 During the 2007 season with Rochester, Diallo was a regular starter up front along with English-born striker Matthew Delicate; however, during 2008 Diallo gradually became a less frequent member of new coach Darren Tilley's squad, and had only eventually logged 474 minutes of playing time in 13 USL matches during the 2008 season.

 On July 9, 2008, Diallo was transferred to Carolina RailHawks in return for Jamil Walker.
 Diallo produced a top-notch season with RailHawks in his debut season, where he recorded a hat-trick against the Seattle Sounders despite losing the match on a score of 4–3.
 He finished off the season by scoring seven goals and registering three assists in 16 games to finish with a team-leading 17 points.
 Despite a promising debut season, Diallo unfortunately failed to regain his previous form that dominated the 2008 season; which led to limited playing time during the 2009 season.
-On March 8, 2010 the Real Maryland Monarchs announced the signing of Diallo to a contract for the 2010 season.
+On March 8, 2010, the Real Maryland Monarchs announced the signing of Diallo to a contract for the 2010 season.

-International
+International career

-Diallo played for the Ivory Coast national football team at the 2000 African Cup of Nations.
+Diallo played for the Ivory national team at the 2000 African Cup of Nations.